GeoPython-UPD/site/source/lessons/L1/course-environment-components.rst

    Different options for making the lesson interactive

-Each interactive lesson and exercise will have a launch button for both Binder and CSC Notebook.
+Each interactive lesson and exercise will have a launch button for Binder.
-The CSC notebooks environment is only accessible to students from Finnish universities and research institutes.

 Binder
 ~~~~~~